In sales and marketing, intentions matter

 If Fit is where your players are, Intent is where they’re going.

 It basically says that all scoring models should begin with fit data, which tells you which accounts are a good fit for your product.
-Fit helps you filter out all those ‘hot leads’ from Bangalore and companies that have no chance of buying.
+Fit helps you filter out all those ‘hot leads’ from .edu accounts or mom and pop companies that have no chance of buying.
 But once you’ve reduced your market to a list of high-fit accounts, how do you decide among them?
 You sort them by intent.